uellenberg/tutorials/tutorials/programming-tips/0_common_programming_pitfalls/README.md

 ## Un-optimized Code

 Optimizing code means making it run faster.
 Of course, optimizing code shouldn't be your main priority (especially if you're just starting out), but there are still some places where you should optimize.
 A big way to optimize your code is thinking about whether your overall strategy is the best way of doing something.
 In our example, we're going through every number from `1` to `n` in order to sum them all together.
-But often times, there's a better way to do things.
+But frequently, there's a better way to do things.
 If we look up "sum from 1 to n", we might come across this [Wikipedia article](https://en.wikipedia.org/wiki/1_%2B_2_%2B_3_%2B_4_%2B_%E2%8B%AF) that gives us a formula for doing this, no loops required!
 By taking a different approach, we can completely remove our loop and make our code a lot simpler:
 ```js
 /**
  * Sums every number from 1 to n (inclusive), and returns the result.